Lae-Alfheim/open.sh/README.md

 - proxychains better support and easy off switch in c
 - option to start and login through ftp
 - summary of updates, would then give you a summary then two options, update or do not update

+# __For developers__

+For help in use of development I use the

+        make test

+Command to test out the menu and other tui type things.

+        make test2

+I use this command to test the URL opening function from out side the TUI.
+URL configurable in makefile,
+_if you can find a better URL, give me your reasoning's, and ill consider changing it_

 # Contribution Guidelines